zhouwei25/docs/doc/paddle/guides/tensor_introduction_en.md

 ----------
 ## <h2 id="3">Other attributes of Tensor</h2>
+Tensor also have some other attributes, such as dtype, place, name.
 ### dtype of Tensor

 data type of **Tensor**, which can be get from Tensor.dtype, it support 'bool', 'float16', 'float32', 'float64','uint8', 'int8', 'int16', 'int32', 'int64'.